Scenescapes | Pictures | Reuters

 Next Slideshows

-A look at the people and places that define France's unique culture.
+A look at the people and the places that define the small African country of Equatorial Guinea.

 MORE IN PICTURES